sumbach/modern-cljs/doc/tutorial-19.md

    [shoreleave/shoreleave-core "0.3.1-SNAPSHOT"]
 ```

 Great.
-As you can verify by yourself all the direct
+As you can see, all the direct
-(i.e. `shoreleave-remote` and `shoreleave-remote-ring`) and the
+(i.e., `shoreleave-remote` and `shoreleave-remote-ring`) and
-inderect `shoreleave` dependencies (i.e. `shoreleave-core` and
+indirect `shoreleave` dependencies (i.e., `shoreleave-core` and
 `shoreleave-browser`) have been correctly updated to the
-"0.3.1-SNAPSHOT" releases which have been locally installed by the
+"0.3.1-SNAPSHOT" releases that were locally installed by the
 `lein install` commands.

-Now cross your finger and issue the `lein clean-test!` command to
+Now cross your fingers and issue the `lein clean-test!` command to
-clean, compile and run from scratch the unit tests defined for the
+clean, compile and run from scratch the `modern-cljs` unit tests.
-`modern-cljs`.

 ```bash
 lein clean-test!